Primary Bathroom Project Plans

 Follow along as a dated 1980s bathroom gets a modern makeover and read all of the Primary Bathroom Project Plans!

 Today I’m excited to share our latest project in the race toward the finish line in the renovation of our 1980s colonial— the primary bathroom project!
-I’ll be sharing this renovation over the course of the next six weeks as a guest participant of the Fall 2020 One Room Challenge.

 I can’t believe that after nine long years of renovating this house I can finally say that we’re approaching the end!
 We’re saving the best for last— I’m going to make this project a good one.

 Today I’ll go over the “befores” of the room, including how we’re changing the layout a bit.

 Overall, similarly to the kids’ bathroom project, this was one of the least “needy” rooms in the entire house and therefore ended up at the bottom of the list.
 No one was about to hand out any style awards, but it was functional-ish.

 Remember Imagination Movers?
 It was on when my oldest was little.
 One of the characters, Uncle Knit Knots, loved beige.
 He had a completely beige office, right down to his houseplant.
 That’s what this room always brought to my mind.

 Beige bath fixtures, beige tile, beige walls, beige granite.
 However, in the grand scheme of this house, it was not an offensive space.
 Hey, at least it wasn’t orange with gold swirls!
 So, we lived with it for way longer than we had originally planned.